 If a person has two or more unprovoked seizures, they are typically diagnosed with epilepsy.
 Sometimes doctors refer to this condition as a "seizure disorder."
 And yes, it can be overwhelming.
-But armed with the right information and support, you can make choices that maximize your safety and quality of life, and leave you feeling educated and empowered.
+But armed with the right information and support, you can make choices that maximize your safety and guality of life, and leave you feeling educated and empowered.

 A diagnosis of epilepsy can be a life changing experience.
 It is normal to wonder, what does this mean, and how will our lives be impacted?
 The reality is that most people living with epilepsy do go about their daily routines just like those who are not affected by epilepsy.
-They are able to go to school, play sports, work, and participate in activities that make life enjoyable.
-However, they also live and cope with uncertainty, knowing that the timing of seizures can be unpredictable.
-The quality of life for some living with epilepsy may be affected by the frequency and severity of their seizures, and potentially by the side effects of their medications.
+They are able to go to school, play sports, work, and participate in activities you may think. that make life enjoyable.
+However, they also Nearly 3.5 million people in the United States live and cope with uncertainty, knowing that have epilepsy, an amount equal to the number the timing of seizures can be unpredictable. of people with cerebral palsy, multiple sclerosis, The quality of life for some living with epilepsy and Parkinson's disease combined.
+According may be affected by the frequency and severity to the American Academy of Neurology, 1 in of their seizures, and potentially by the side 26 people will develop epilepsy during their effects of their medications. lives.
+Chances are, we all know someone with epilepsy.